George Weymouth: 1605 expedition

-The compelling part of the story, however, is the crew's encounters with the Natives, which began eleven days after the Archangel first moored among the Georges Islands, on May 30, 1605, as the ship was anchored in Muscongus Bay and the captain and 13 men had gone off in the shallop to explore.
+Rosier also recounts the crew's encounters with the indigenous peoples living in the Maine coastal region around Penobscot Bay, likely members of Eastern Abenaki-speaking nations, which began eleven days after the Archangel first moored among the Georges Islands, on May 30, 1605.
+The ship was anchored in Muscongus Bay, and the captain and thirteen men had gone off in the shallop to explore.
 The report tells how the remaining crew had a chance encounter that afternoon with a hunting party, developed a sign language with them, and over several days encouraged their trust with gifts and then trade.